Ralph E. Campbell: Federal judicial service

 Frank Frantz, the last Republican Territorial governor was an old friend of Theodore Roosevelt from the San Juan Hill campaign in the Spanish-American War.
 Ralph Campbell, as chairman of the 1908 Republican convention, had been a staunch supporter of Frantz at the convention.
 Frantz therefore strongly recommended that Roosevelt nominate Campbell as judge for the Eastern District of Oklahoma.
 On November 11, 1907, Campbell received a recess appointment from President Theodore Roosevelt to a new seat on the United States District Court for the Eastern District of Oklahoma created by 34 Stat.
 276. Formally nominated to the same position by President Roosevelt on December 3, 1907, he was confirmed by the United States Senate on January 13, 1908, and received his commission the same day.
 Campbell served in that capacity until August 31, 1918, when he resigned.

 Later career and death

 Following his resignation from the federal bench, Campbell resumed private practice with the law firm of Cosden and Company in Tulsa, Oklahoma from 1918 to 1921.
 He died in Tulsa on January 9, 1921.

 In his book, The Federal Courts of the Tenth Circuit: A History, author James K. Logan states that Judge Campbell killed himself by a gunshot in his office on a Sunday morning.
 Campbell left no message concerning why he took the action.
-He had no known enemies, was not involved in any scandal, and his excellent personal reputation is still excellent in the 21st Century.
+He had no known enemies, was not involved in any scandal, and his personal reputation is still excellent in the 21st century.